tc39/proposal-smart-pipelines/readme.md

 This proposal’s concept of a **topic reference does not need to be coupled only to pipelines**.
 The topic concept is **generalizable to many syntactic forms**, as the [additional features][] demonstrate.
-They together form one unified vision of a future in which composition, partial application, method extraction, and error handling are all tersely expressible with the same simple concepts.
+They together form one unified vision of a future in which composition, partial application, and error handling are all tersely expressible with the same simple concepts.

 ### Human writability
 Writability of code is less important a priority than readability of code.
 Code